 How Will You Pay For it?

 It might be a good idea to try to fund your degree with cash as much as possible.
 Savings are a great way to pay for your MBA without accruing interest on top of the principal cost.
 Student loan interest can easily increase the cost of your degree.
-Since graduate school is all but inevitable for most professionals, you should start saving for graduate school as soon as possible.
+Since graduate school is all but inevitable for most professionals, you may want to start saving for graduate school as soon as possible.

 One way to start saving is to purchase a house that can accrue equity while you work on your first job.
-You might even team up with other new graduates and pool your resources to purchase the best investment property possible.
+You might even team up with other new graduates and pool or share your resources to purchase the best investment property possible.
 When you split the mortgage, you can save money on top of your equity.
 You and your team may not even need to sell in order to fund graduate school.
 The house can be then rented and used as an asset for future purchases.

 Another way to save extra money is to pick up side gigs to help supplement your income.
 There are a number of opportunities that allow you to work at your convenience.
 With a ride-share gig, for instance, you can work on the days that suit you best.
-That supplemental income can help you meet or exceed your savings goals and attain the coveted MBA all the sooner.
+That supplemental income can help you meet or exceed your savings goals and attain this coveted degree all the sooner.

 One option for funding your MBA is to use a traditional IRA or a Roth IRA as a savings vehicle.
 The Roth IRA has restrictions, however, in that you can only withdraw a certain percentage for education without penalty.
 A traditional IRA, on the other hand, can be used in part or in whole to fund educational expenses.
 The primary caveat is that you, or the student in question, must be enrolled more than half-time in an institution accepted by the Department of Education.
+You can read about how this process works in order to determine which would be best for you or ask for advice from those with more experience.

 Parents or grandparents can use their retirement plans to help with education, as well as spouses.
 Thus, if you are married, you could help your spouse with educational expenses, including books, from your IRA.
 Since their earnings are sure to rise after graduation, this sort of investment may pay off many times over.